novelmartis/novelmartis.github.io/index.md

 Further academically-relevant information can be found in my [curriculum vitae]({{site.url}}/assets/cv-full.pdf).
 The [projects page]({{site.url}}/projects/) lists and briefly summarizes my projects.

-In case you would like to discuss the possibility of a collaboration or just ideas/critiques related to my work, connect with me on Twitter [@martisamuser](https://twitter.com/martisamuser) or email [sushrut.thorat94@gmail.com](mailto:sushrut.thorat94@gmail.com).
+In case you would like to discuss the possibility of a collaboration, or just ideas related to or critiques of my work, connect with me on X [@martisamuser](https://twitter.com/martisamuser), [BlueSky](https://bsky.app/profile/sushrutthorat.bsky.social), or email [sushrut.thorat94@gmail.com](mailto:sushrut.thorat94@gmail.com).

 <hr>

 Beyond research, I enjoy playing League of Legends, Age of Empires 2, badminton, and board games (Pandemic, Catan <3).
 I am always up for water-sports: swimming, kayaking, snorkelling, stand-up paddling, and scuba diving.
 Also sign me up for any adrenaline-pumping, motivating, or tear-jerking anime (have you watched Hunter x Hunter yet?
-Your Lie in April?), or movies!
+Your Lie in April?), or movies (Notting Hill/Star Trek-esque)!

 I occasionally blog about the green screens of my projects, half-baked but interesting ideas, and other random stuff which might come in handy.
-I occasionally write short stories and poems (I am a novice).
+I used to (now very rarely do) write short stories and poems.
 They can be found at [Meadows](https://novelmartiswrites.wordpress.com).

 <hr>